Harper College will be closed from Wednesday, December 24, through Sunday, January 4, for Winter Break.

 The work of Kaine Bautisa, (A.A.S.
-Fashion Design 2021) was featured in Harper’s Bazaar magazine online, Vietnam editionon 22-08-2025, along with other up and coming designers from the Chicagoland area.
+Fashion Design 2021) was featured in Harper’s Bazaar magazine online, Vietnam edition on August 22, along with other up and coming designers from the Chicagoland area.
 Kaine’s strapless fitted leather dress was styled with some giant fashion industry brands including tights by Gucci, bangles by Bergdorf Goodman and shoes by Saint Laurent.

 Kaine’s educational journey started at Harper in 2017.
-After a few years in Fashion Design she transferred to the School of the Art Institute of Chicago.
+After two years in Fashion Design she transferred to the School of the Art Institute of Chicago.
 She graduated with a B.F.A. in the fall of 2024.
 During the end of her time at SAIC, she became interested in working with leather.
-To create an experimental way to connect seams, she developed a technique of shaping leather pieces in such a way that she could lay them flush and staple them together.
+Experimenting with different ways to connect seams, she developed a technique of shaping leather pieces in such a way that she could lay them flush and staple them together.

 Despite having two degrees under her belt, Kaine wasn’t done learning.
 She came back to Harper in the spring 2024 to work with veteran fashion arts designer and instructor Beata Kaina.
 She enrolled in FAS 201: Fashion Design Studio, the capstone design class which focuses on creating a collection of five garments and allowing students to graduate with a ready-made portfolio.
 Kaine continued to work piecing leather together with silver staples creating stunning silhouettes as well as revisiting her machine knitting skills.